aridjayarecipes/cutesrecipes.web.app/content/post/1777-how-to-prepare-super-quick-homemade-carrot-pulav.md

 - "20 cashews"
 - "1 cup oil"
 recipeinstructions:
-- "Take a utensil heat up oil add cashews to it and fry cashews untill it&#39;s colour changes to brown.remove cashews from oil keep them in a plate."
+- "Take a utensil heat up oil add cashews to it and fry cashews untill it's colour changes to brown.remove cashews from oil keep them in a plate."
-- "In the same oil add onion slices to it and cook it untill it&#39;s colour changes to lite brown.then add ginger,chilli and garlic paste."
+- "In the same oil add onion slices to it and cook it untill it's colour changes to lite brown.then add ginger,chilli and garlic paste."
 - "Now add boiled peas,graded carrot,garam masala and salt to it simmer for 15 minutes on low flame.when carrot cook properly then add boiled rice to it.mix it very well"
 - "Now add cashews in the pulav.
 Carrot pulav is ready to serve.garnish with coriander leaves and carrot."
 categories: